charder001/browser-tech/README.md

 # Browser-technologies @cmda-minor-web · 2019-2020 - ShirtMaker

+## Assignment 1 - Break the web
+For this assignment, i took it upon myself to investigate what pages are like when images are turned off and how the web is for color blind people.
+Here are my results: https://github.com/charder001/browser-tech/wiki/1.1---Break-the-web

 ## Assignment 1.2 - Fork your OBA
 Tested the accesibility from my code for the OBA project 1, which can be found here https://github.com/charder001/project-1-1920